 Triple-A in Brief

-Triple-A has a practical result-oriented approach, seeking to identify which investments can be considered as Triple-A investments, fostering sustainable growth, while also having an extremely strong capacity to meet their commitments, already from the first stages of investments generation and preselection/ pre-evaluation.
+Triple-A - Enhancing at an Early Stage the Investment Value Chain of Energy Efficiency Projects has a practical result-oriented approach, seeking to identify which investments can be considered as Triple-A investments, fostering sustainable growth while also having an extremely strong capacity to meet their commitments, already from the first stages of investments generation and preselection/ pre-evaluation.

 The focus lays in answering the following questions:

-- How to assess the financing instruments and risks an early stage?
+- How to assess the financing instruments and risks at an early stage?

 - How to agree on the Triple-A investments, based on selected key performance indicators?